monsoonmaelstrom/book2/book2.md

 “I love you so damn much,” Liam murmurs next to my ear, barely above a whisper.

-### 27 - Help, I’m Alive ^^1600 words^^
+### 27 - You Should See Me in a Crown ^^1600 words^^

-I’m stepping out into the hallway, pulling Liam’s door closed behind me as the door to left opens.
+I’m stepping out into the hallway, pulling Liam’s door closed behind me when the door to the left opens.
 I pause, surprised.

 “You know these walls aren’t that thick?” an annoyed voice queries.